 - A mystery number, which texted “the old men mall walkers are discussing current events.
 Maybe they will talk to u.”

-- The head of security at South Hills Village Mall, who sternly told me that the mall was private property and I shouldn’t hand out business cards there.
+- The head of security at South Hills Village Mall, who told me that the mall was private property, gosh darn it, and I shouldn’t hand out business cards there.

-And just like that, my gig was wrapping up.
-I was removed from the #politics-live Slack channel, no longer privy to the online scuttlebutt of the breaking news vanguard, as corporate media’s gaze shifted westward, to Milwaukee, home of the Republican National Convention.
+And just like that, my gig was ending.
+I was removed from the #politics-live Slack channel, no longer privy to the online scuttlebutt of the breaking news vanguard, as corporate media’s gaze shifted westward, to Milwaukee, host of the Republican National Convention.

-About one month after the assignment ended, I contacted the people I interviewed at Sheetz to ask how they’d been.
+About a month after my assignment ended, I contacted the people I interviewed at Sheetz to see how they’d been.
 Mike told me he and Tami were fine, but he was considering a lawsuit against the Secret Service for negligence.
 Tiona told me she couldn't sleep for three days after the shooting.
 Sara didn’t respond to my Facebook message, but her friend Jodie posted that she thought Sara was a hero for how she protected those around her when the bullets flew.

-My final count: 36 hours, 3 contributor lines, 1 front page byline, an invoice worth $1,962.38, and the opportunity for future freelance assignments the next time news breaks in the area, should I answer the call.
+My final count: 36 hours, 3 contributor lines, 1 front page byline, an invoice worth $1,719.38, and the opportunity for future freelance assignments the next time news breaks in Western PA, should I answer the call.